We offer a range of bursaries and scholarships to support students studying on our college courses.

 For those who are aged 19+ and undertaking a Level 3 or 4 course, you'll be required to apply to the 19+ Advanced Learning Loan Fund.
 The 19+ Advanced Learning Loan Bursary Fund is a very small fund provided to support learners in all areas and the funds have to be apportioned equally across all eligible requests.

 If you're aged between 20-23 and undertaking a Level 1 or 2 course you may be eligible to receive help towards the cost of your childcare.
-In order to receive support your child-minder or nursery needs to be registered with Ofsted.
+In order to receive support, your childminder or nursery needs to be registered with Ofsted.
 If eligible, the college will pay a percentage towards your bill for the days you are in college.
-Payments will be reduces for days that you are absent from college.
+Payments will be reduced for days that you are absent from college.

-Grants are available to provide students with financial help towards their accommodation costs where a course is not available within a reasonable daily travelling distance of their home.
-The same/similar course should not be available from another college, which is within daily travelling distance of their home (normally 15 miles).
+Accommodation Bursary can provide students with financial help towards their accommodation costs where a course is not available within a reasonable daily travelling distance of their home.
+The same/similar course should not be available from another college, which is within daily travelling distance of their home (normally 10 miles).
 Support is not normally available to students who are on a college bus route.
 For students on a designated course with a requirement to undertake duties outside teaching hours, these rules will not apply.